-Actuarial Value of Assets vs. Market Value of Assets for Years Ended September 30, 1993 - 2002
+Actuarial Value of Assets vs. Market Value of Assets as of September 30, 1994 - 2003

-→ Actuarial Value
+→ Actuarial Value Market Value

-- Market Value

 C. ACTUARIAL EXPERIENCE

 To calculate the required contribution, assumptions are made about future events that affect the amount and timing of benefits to be paid and assets to be accumulated.
 Each year actual experience is measured against the assumptions.
 If overall experience is more favorable than anticipated (an actuarial gain), the contribution requirement will decrease from the previous year.
 On the other hand, the contribution requirement will increase if overall actuarial experience is less favorable than expected (an actuarial loss).